 Most couples advise the end time is 11.30pm even though, in reality, they know it will be more like midnight.
 This is because our end time of midnight is strict and we have to have all of the music off at that time.
 When people advise 11.30pm is the end time, it then gives the guests a chance to request ‘one more song’ (normally 2 or 3 times).
 It also gives everyone a chance to say goodbye without it feeling like an abrupt ending.
 In all likelihood, your wedding will still end at midnight but by advising 11.30pm is the end time, it will feel more relaxed and helps close the wedding nicely.
 It is certainly preferable to getting to midnight and just turning everything off.

 A popular choice among a lot of couples is for their guests to all stay in the same hotel.
 There are two reasons for this.
 If anyone wants to continue the party they can, in the hotel bar.
 Secondly, your guests can enjoy breakfast together and chat about how wonderful the day was / catch up on any funny stories – there’s usually something!
-If you do decide to arrange a block booking at a hotel, the ideal way to transport your guests is on a bus or coach.
+If you do decide to arrange a block booking at a hotel, the ideal way to transport your guests is on a coach.
 Your guests can really relax knowing that their transport at the end of the night is sorted and it is another fun experience for them.
 All the little things adding up to make great memories.

 One of the most common things we hear is that “we want to make the most of the day and enjoy every single minute we can”.
 We understand that and you will but if you start too early, it doesn’t necessarily make it more enjoyable.
 Using the timeline above ensures you fit everything in, there is a nice flow to the day and everyone is able to truly enjoy themselves.